 One of the biggest challenges when building a custom bug out bag is making sure the survival gear you are choosing is reliable and tough enough to bet your life on.
 This is one of the primary questions we focused on when developing the TUUSK.

 The backpack we chose for the TUUSK is a Rothco Medium Transport Pack that is perfectly suited for carrying our survival gear plus personal items like spare clothes and important documents.
 It is MOLLE compatible for easy customization and has 4 compartments of varying sizes for simple organization of our gear.

 Also, the Medium Transport Pack is durable and well-built making it perfect to endure the harsh urban survival landscape.

 Breaching is an essential asset in an urban survival scenario.
 We may need to force open a door, break a building or car window, or open a container full of essential supplies.

 The concentrated population of an urban center also increases the possibility of having to discourage unfriendly advances from other survivors.
 Having a self-defense tool at hand is important to tip this sort of situation in your favor.

-To help us accomplish this we are including two dual purpose tools in TUUSK:
+To help us accomplish this, we are including two dual-purpose tools in the TUUSK: